dorianps/LINDA/README.md

 ```

 ## Docker container
-You can get LINDA pre-installed in a docker container (along with RStudio), no need to install anything else.
+You can get LINDA pre-installed in a docker container (along with RStudio), no need to install anything if you have Docker.
 We have built scripts for one-click start and stop of containers (Windows/Linux/Mac):
 https://github.com/dorianps/docker
 The list of current and past LINDA containers are here: